Creativity blossoms in Southern Indiana. With magnificent murals, striking statues and local galleries, SoIN is an art lover’s paradise!

 Inspired SoIN Grand Prize

 Don’t know where to start?
 The free Inspired SoIN digital passport makes it easy to explore SoIN’s eclectic arts scene.
-Simply sign up and pick from any of the 20 selected sites to discover.
+Simply sign up and pick from any of the 20+ selected sites to discover.
 Plus, you can earn prizes along the way!
 After you’ve checked in at 10 sites, you earn a poster designed by artist and SoIN native, Matthew Clinard.
-Each check-in will also earn you an entry into our grand prize drawing, which includes an art party for 10 at Viva Art with catering from Union GameYard and Restaurant.
+Each check-in will also earn you an entry into our grand prize drawing, a private pottery class at New Albany Clay Collective!

 Made to Inspire, you can download the passport today to begin exploring SoIN’s vibrant local arts scene.